Environment, Health, and Safety (EHS)

 What is Environment, Health, and Safety (EHS)?

-Environment, health, and safety, or EHS, is defined as a field that evaluates the practical elements of protecting the environment, while also maintaining health and safety in a workplace.
+Environment, health, and safety (EHS) is a field that evaluates the practical elements of protecting the environment while ensuring workplace health and safety.

-EHS teams are responsible for making sure that the company does not undertake any activities that may cause severe harm to the environment, or to employees and others.
+EHS teams are responsible for making sure that the company does not undertake any activities that could severely harm both the environment and employees.

 As the name suggests, EHS teams are responsible for three main things: protecting the environment, the health, and the safety of the company’s stakeholders.

-EHS teams can review general safety performance in the workplace and give their suggestions, which could help the company mitigate the risk of safety incidents, and ensure that it complies with CSR and environmental obligations.
+The EHS manager can review general safety performance in the workplace and give suggestions, which could help the company mitigate the risk of safety incidents and ensure CSR and environmental compliance.

 Environment, health, and safety teams have several responsibilities, as discussed below.

-Teams are responsible for tracking the impact of the company’s activities on the general environment.
+Teams are responsible for tracking how company activities affect the environment.
 This may include proposing steps to conserve water usage, checking air quality, or recommending steps to reduce energy consumption.

-In organizations where hazardous materials are used, EHS teams are responsible for devising a safe method for handling hazardous materials, and also for its disposal.
+In organizations where hazardous materials are used, EHS teams develop and implement safe handling and disposal methods.
 They must also prepare steps for mitigating noise or decontaminating land and other spaces.

-Similarly, EHS teams are also responsible for managing the overall health and safety of the employees in the organization.
+Similarly, EHS teams are also responsible for managing the environmental health and safety of the employees in the organization.

-This means identifying any major risks or hazards, including physical, chemical, or biological, and recommending steps to mitigate or eliminate these risks.
+This means identifying any major workplace hazards, including physical, chemical, or biological, and recommending steps to mitigate or eliminate these risks.

-EHS teams are also responsible for mandating standards for wearing PPE and monitoring its use to ensure employee safety.
+EHS teams also enforce standards for wearing Personal Protective Equipment (PPE).
+Utilizing AI for workplace safety can enhance PPE detection to ensure employee safety.

-For instance, on a construction site, EHS teams are responsible for making plans for decommissioning as well as making sure that all workers know how to properly protect themselves.
+For instance, on a construction site, EHS teams are responsible for making decommissioning plans and making sure that all workers know how to protect themselves properly.

 Regulatory compliance is another important duty of EHS teams.
 They review regulations depending on the industry and then devise plans to ensure that the company abides by them.